 (Dictamnus albus 'Gas plant')

-Gas plant is an introduced perennial flower that is native to Europe, but can be found growing in gardens throughout the northeastern United States.
-At maturity, this plant reaches the height of 2-3' and features woody stems at the base, fragrant, compound, oval-shaped, glossy, green leaves, and aromatic 1-3”, 4-5 petaled, star-shaped white flowers that have violet/purple veining and long projecting stamens.
-This plant attracts bees, butterflies, and hummingbirds, is resistant to deer, is drought tolerant, is both edible and medicinal, makes essentials oils and cosmetics, and is great as a cut flower!
+Gas plant is an introduced perennial flower native to Europe but grows in gardens throughout the northeastern United States.
+At maturity, this plant reaches a height of 2-3' and features woody stems at the base, fragrant, compound, oval-shaped, glossy, green leaves, and aromatic 1-3”, 4-5 petaled, star-shaped white flowers that have violet/purple veining and long projecting stamens.
+This plant attracts bees, butterflies, and hummingbirds, is resistant to deer, is drought tolerant, is both edible and medicinal, makes essential oils and cosmetics, and is used as a cut flower!

 Culinary & Medicinal